 The Best New England Beaches to Visit with Kids

 If you’re craving a classic New England seaside getaway, you can’t go wrong with any of these family vacation ideas in Massachusetts, Maine, Connecticut, Rhode Island, New Hampshire, and Vermont.
-And all you need for one of these family beach vacations are some beach towels, sunscreen, and maybe a cooler backpack for lugging around those refreshing beach day snacks.
+And all you need for one of these family beach vacations are some beach essentials such as a beach tent, beach bag, sunscreen, beach towels, and maybe a cooler backpack for lugging around those refreshing beach day snacks.

 Walk 141 steps down a wooden staircase and you’ll arrive at the windswept haven of Mohegan Bluffs at the base of a towering cliff on Block Island.
 With views all the way to Montauk on Long Island’s tip on a clear day, the payoff for your descent is serenity and a spectacular seaside landscape.
 Families vacationing with toddlers take note: Access to Mohegan Bluffs is not stroller-friendly.

 Where to Stay Near Mohegan Bluffs in Rhode Island

 Part of this New England beach’s beauty is its seclusion.
 Because there are no adjacent hotels, consider staying a few miles away at Champlin’s Marina and Resort, where a waterfront pool and active marina sing with maritime charm.

 2. Children’s Beach

 Some of the best family beaches in New England can be found on the former whaling island of Nantucket off the coast of Cape Cod.
 On the island’s North Shore, Children’s Beach is close to town and situated within the calm of Nantucket Harbor.
 A playground will keep little ones occupied when they need a break from the sun and sand, while the picnic grove is a fine spot to enjoy a seaside snack.